doridori/Dynamo/README.md

 # Dynamo

-An extremely lightweight collection of classes for implementing a **state** based decoupled architecture for Android applications.
+An extremely lightweight collection of classes for implementing a **state** based decoupled controller architecture for Android applications.

 A major benefit of this is that it also keeps asynchronous code away from the Android lifecycle.